-I remain interested in cloud technologies such as AWS, Azure, and Google Cloud Platform.
-I have most recently played around with data technologies such as AWS RDS, AWS Redshift, Google BigQuery, and Azure SQL Data Warehouse.
+I remain interested in cloud technologies such as Amazon Web Services (AWS) and Google Cloud Platform (GCP).
+I have most recently played around with data technologies such as AWS RDS, AWS Redshift, and Google BigQuery.

-The site's source code is hosted in a private repository on GitLab.
-I also track issues in GitLab.
+The site's source code is hosted on GitLab.
+I track issues there too.

 On the client-side, I enjoy coding the HTML by hand while taking advantage of popular libraries such as Bootstrap and JQuery.
 Bootstrap is a fantastic library for styling websites.
 The bad thing about it is that I get the feeling all websites are starting to look the same.